 Even today, when Thailand primarily practices Theravada Buddhism, the royal rituals are still performed by a Brahmin.
 On my Ratchaprasong Walk, I discovered so many Hindu deities being worshiped in Thailand.

 The lovely building in white with motifs from the past welcomes us.
 We walk through the various exhibitions that showcase the glorious past of the city through numerous exhibits.
 It works well on raising your curiosity levels for this UNESCO World Heritage site.
 It talks about the architecture of Ayutthaya that follows the principles of cosmology.
-It talks about the daily life of the people living here and everything around them.
+And also talks about the daily life of the people living here and everything around them.

 It is a reasonably well-presented exhibition and if you have time, spend at least a couple of hours reading and learning about the city here, before you embark on the first-hand exploration.
 For example, Boats are an integral part of this river island.